showengineer/rusty-interaction/README.md

 If you already have an API that runs your service and you're looking to integrate with Discord, this way of receiving interactions can be really interesting.

-One destinct difference is that you do not need a bot or oauth token for most features.
+One distinct difference is that you do not need a bot or oauth token for most features.
 Some features (like command management) do require a bot token.

 ### Ok, I want to receive interactions through the gateway.
 Does your library support that?
 No. If you want to receive interactions through the gateway, you want to take a look at [Serenity](https://github.com/serenity-rs/serenity) or one of the [other libraries](https://discord.com/developers/docs/topics/community-resources#libraries-discord-libraries).